nbtca/Prompt/README.md

 ## Common Issues

+### Q: Getting 403 error when browsing documentation?

+A: This is due to GitHub API rate limiting.
+Set a `GITHUB_TOKEN` environment variable to increase your rate limit from 60 to 5000 requests per hour.
+See the [GitHub Token Configuration](#github-token-configuration-optional) section above.

 ### Q: Auto-restart when using `pnpm run dev:watch`?

 A: This is expected behavior.
 Use `pnpm run dev` for interactive testing.